Practical information

 • Soft cloth

 Step 1: Preferably use ready-to-use wallpaper glue for non-woven wallpaper.
-It is important that the wallpaper glue does not contain too much moisture.
+It is important that the glue does not contain too much moisture.
 Apply glue to the wall with a roller.
-Use a brush to apply glue in the corners the ceiling and floor.
-Apply approx. 15 cm more glue than the width of the wallpaper.
-Make sure you don’t use too much glue.
-Moisture can cause the wallpaper to shrink slightly.
-This can cause open seams between the strips of wallpaper when the glue has dried.
+Use a brush to apply glue in the corners, and at the ceiling and floor.
+Apply glue approximately 15 cm wider than the width of the wallpaper.
+Make sure not to use too much glue—excess moisture can cause the wallpaper to shrink slightly.
+This may result in open seams between the strips once the glue has dried.

-Step 2: Cut the first panel of wallpaper on the right height.
-Make sure you have some extra wallpaper that you can cut away later at the top and near the floor.
+Step 2: Cut the first panel of wallpaper to the correct height.
+Make sure to leave some excess at the top and bottom that you can trim away later.
 Apply the wallpaper directly to the wall.
-Paste the wallpaper first at the top and let the rest of the panel hang down loose from the wall.
+Start by pasting the top of the panel and let the rest hang freely.
 Check that the wallpaper hangs straight.
-Use a soft cloth to smooth out the wallpaper.
-Press the panel from the inside out and from top to bottom.
+Use a soft cloth to smooth it out, pressing from the inside out and from top to bottom.
 You can use a seam roller to press the seams.

-Step 3: Notice the pattern repeat and cut your next panel accordingly with some extra at top and bottom.
-Again, paste the wallpaper first at the top and let the rest of the panel hang down loose from the wall.
-Check that the wallpaper hangs straight and properly connects with the first panel.
+Step 3: Take note of the pattern repeat and cut the next panel accordingly, again leaving extra at the top and bottom.
+As before, start by pasting the top of the panel and let the rest hang freely.
+Check that the panel hangs straight and aligns properly with the previous one.
 The panels should be glued tightly together.
-Use a soft cloth to smooth out the wallpaper.
-Press the panel from the inside out and from top to bottom.
+Use a soft cloth to smooth out the wallpaper, pressing from the inside out and from top to bottom.
 You can use a seam roller to press the seams.

-Step 4: Cut the wallpaper to size along the ceiling, baseboards and window frames.
-This is best done with a wallpaper ruler and a Stanley knife.
-Wipe any excess glue with a damp cloth from the wallpaper before the glue dries.
+Step 4: Trim the wallpaper to size along the ceiling, baseboards, and window frames.
+This is best done with a wallpaper ruler and a sharp utility knife.
+Wipe away any excess glue from the wallpaper with a damp cloth before it dries.

-Tip: When installing dark colored wallpaper, take extra care.
-You might consider coloring the edges of dark wallpaper with a decorative crayon for a professional finish with no visible seams.
+Tip: When installing dark-colored wallpaper, take extra care.
+You may consider coloring the edges of the wallpaper with a decorative crayon for a professional finish without visible seams.
 For best results, paint the wall dark where the seams meet and keep the seams tight.